№ 00 — Adam Manji · San Francisco, CA

 A short biography

-I studied data science at UC Berkeley, and I now spend my days writing the code, the pitch decks, and the cold emails for two pre-seed companies that have nothing in common on the surface — and almost everything in common underneath.
+I studied computer science at UC Berkeley, by way of an International Baccalaureate diploma.
+I now spend my days writing the code, the pitch decks, and the cold emails for two early-stage companies that have nothing in common on the surface — and almost everything in common underneath.

 i.